-Partial opioid agonists and opioid antagonists are used alone or in combination in the treatment of opioid use disorder.1-7 Buprenorphine (Subutex[®]) buprenorphine/naloxone (Bunavail[®], Suboxone[®], Zubsolv[®]) and naltrexone (ReVia[®], Vivitrol[®]) are Food and Drug Administration (FDA)-approved for the treatment of opioid dependence.1-7 Naltrexone is also FDA-approved for use in alcohol dependence.^{2,3} Buprenorphine is available as a sublingual tablet, buprenorphine/naloxone is available as sublingual tablet sublingual film and buccal film, and naltrexone is available as a tablet and extended-release suspension for injection.1-7 Products which contain buprenorphine are classified as Schedule III controlled substances.
-The transdermal and injectable formulations of buprenorphine, Butrans[®] and Buprenex[®], respectively, are FDA-approved for use in the management of pain and will not be discussed within this review.^{8,9} Buprenorphine and buprenorphine/naloxone sublingual tablets and naltrexone tablets are currently available generically.
+This review will focus on the partial opioid agonists and opioid antagonists.
+These agents are used alone or in combination in the treatment of opioid use disorder with several agents used for the reversal of opioid overdose.1-9 Buprenorphine (Subutex®) buprenorphine/naloxone (Bunavail®, Suboxone®, Zubsolv®) and naltrexone (ReVia®, Vivitrol®) are Food and Drug Administration (FDA)-approved for the treatment of opioid dependence.1-7 Naltrexone is also FDA-approved for use in alcohol dependence.
+Naloxone solution and naloxone auto-injector (Evzio®) are used for the emergency treatment of known or suspected opioid overdose, as manifested by respiratory and/or central nervous system depression.8-9 Buprenorphine is available as a sublingual tablet, buprenorphine/naloxone is available as sublingual tablet sublingual film and buccal film, and naltrexone is available as a tablet and extended-release suspension for injection.
+Naloxone is available as a vial for injection, prefilled syringe for injection and auto-injector solution (Evzio®)1-9 Products which contain buprenorphine are classified as Schedule III controlled substances.
+The transdermal and injectable formulations of buprenorphine, Butrans® and Buprenex®, respectively, are FDA-approved for use in the management of pain and will not be discussed within this review.
+Buprenorphine and buprenorphine/naloxone sublingual tablets, naltrexone tablets and naloxone vials and prefilled syringes are currently available generically.

-Buprenorphine is a partial opioid agonist at the μ -opioid receptor (associated with analgesia and dependence) and an antagonist at the κ -opioid receptor (related to dysphoria).
-Partial opioid agonists reach a ceiling effect at higher doses and will displace full opioid agonists from the μ -opioid receptor.
-Buprenorphine is associated with a lower abuse potential, a lower level of physical dependence and is safer in overdose when compared to full opioid agonists $^{1,4-7}$ Naloxone and naltrexone are antagonists at the μ -opioid receptor.2-7 Naloxone has measurable blood levels following sublingual buprenorphine/naloxone administration.
+Buprenorphine is a partial opioid agonist at the μ-opioid receptor (associated with analgesia and dependence) and an antagonist at the k-opioid receptor (related to dysphoria).
+Partial opioid agonists reach a ceiling effect at higher doses and will displace full opioid agonists from the μ-opioid receptor.
+Buprenorphine is associated with a lower abuse potential, a lower level of physical dependence and is safer in overdose when compared to full opioid agonists 1,4-7 Naloxone and naltrexone are antagonists at the $\mu$ -opioid receptor.2-9 Naloxone has measurable blood levels following sublingual buprenorphine/naloxone administration.
 However, due to naloxone's low oral bioavailability, there are no significant physiological or subjective differences when compared to the administration of buprenorphine alone.
-Following intramuscular or intravenous administration, buprenorphine/naloxone is associated with symptoms of opioid withdrawal and dysphoria which is caused by a stronger affinity of naloxone for the opioid receptor compared to buprenorphine.4-7 Therefore, the addition of naloxone to buprenorphine results in a decreased risk of diversion compared to buprenorphine monotherapy.10
+Following intramuscular or intravenous administration, buprenorphine/naloxone is associated with symptoms of opioid withdrawal and dysphoria which is caused by a stronger affinity of naloxone for the opioid receptor compared to buprenorphine.4-7 Therefore, the addition of naloxone to buprenorphine results in a decreased risk of diversion compared to buprenorphine monotherapy.
+Similarly, when naloxone alone is administered to a patient via intravenous, intramuscular or subcutaneous routes, reversal of opioid-related effects is expected.
+This includes respiratory and/or nevous system depression.8-9 Evzio® (naloxone injection) is a prefilled autoinjector designed to deliver 0.4 mg of naloxone per injection.
+The injection can be given intramuscularly or subcutaneously into the outer thigh and may be given through clothing, if necessary.
+In addition, the device has a retractable needle system that is designed to prevent needlesticks.
+Evzio® (naloxone injection) is designed to be administered by laypersons in the presence of a patient with an apparent opioid overdose.
+The autoinjector device gives electronic voice instructions to the caregiver, including instruction to seek emergency medical assistance after a dose is administered.